ojsde/shariff/README.md

 The following settings are available:
 - choose the services you would like to provide on the journal pages (see list above)
 - choose a provided theme for the social media buttons (standard, white, grey)
-- determine the position of the social media buttons on your journal web site (sidebar or footer)
+- determine the position of the social media buttons on your journal web site (footer, sidebar or article/book page)
+- choose the orientation of the social media buttins (vertical or horizontal)

 ![Shariff settings](https://raw.githubusercontent.com/lilients/img/master/shariff_settings.PNG)